George C. Marshall Institute (GMI) — Now CO2 Coalition

 The George C. Marshall Institute (GMI) was founded in 1984 by William Nierenberg, Frederick Seitz and Robert Jastrow as a “nonprofit 501(c)(3) corporation to conduct technical assessments of scientific issues with an impact on public policy.”

-In 1989, at the same time the George C. Marshall Institute initiated its “Climate Change Policy Program,” the GMI also released a report arguing that “cyclical variations in the intensity of the sun would offset any climate change associated with elevated greenhouse gases.”
+In 1989, at the same time the George C. Marshall Institute initiated its “Climate Change Policy Program,” the GMI released a report arguing that “cyclical variations in the intensity of the sun would offset any climate change associated with elevated greenhouse gases.”
 Although it was refuted by the IPCC, the report was used by the Bush Sr. Administration to argue for a more lenient climate change policy.

-The Marshall Institute's “Climate Change Policy” program was started in 1989 as a “critical examination of the scientific basis for global climate change policy.”
-Notably, “A major component of this effort is communicating the findings to policy makers, the media and the public policy community.”
+The George C. Marshall Institute's “Climate Change Policy” program started in 1989 as a “critical examination of the scientific basis for global climate change policy.”
+According to the Marshall Institute, a major part of the program was “communicating the findings to policy makers, the media and the public policy community.”

 “… certain perversities became apparent as I settled into the job.
 It sometimes required me to reason backward, from desired conclusion to suitable premise.
 The organization had taken certain positions, and there were some facts it was more fond of than others.
 As its figurehead, I was making arguments I didn't fully buy myself.
 Further, my boss seemed intent on retraining me according to a certain cognitive style — that of the corporate world, from which he had recently come.
 This style demanded that I project an image of rationality but not indulge too much in actual reasoning.”

 Newsweek has described the George C. Marshall Institute as a “central cog in the denial machine,” and Naomi Oreskes has said that the Institute has lobbied politically to create a false perception of scientific uncertainty over the negative effects of second-hand smoke, the carcinogenic nature of tobacco smoking, the existence of acid rain, and on the evidence between CFCs and ozone depletion.